jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 A couple of links here to start with:

-\* \[Strava API getting started guides](https://developers.strava.com/docs/getting-started/) - Handy to have a read through.
+[Strava API getting started guides](https://developers.strava.com/docs/getting-started/) - Handy to have a read through.
 You can also find documentation of all the calls that can be made etc.

-\* \[Postman](https://www.postman.com/) - the tool I'll be using to build my URL requests.
+[Postman](https://www.postman.com/) - the tool I'll be using to build my URL requests.
 I found its UI very intuitive.

+To return a list of recent activities we need to [List athlete activities](https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities) as you will see from that link that requires `activities:read_all`.

+> Requires activity:read.
+Only Me activities will be filtered out unless requested by a token with activity:read_all

-By default, your app will only have
+However, by default, your app authorisation will only be `read`.